This post is about exploiting CVE-2022-24834 against a Redis

 While exploiting ptmalloc2, Ricerca Security solved this problem by

-extending the heap, which is brk()-based, to ensure that
+extending the heap, which is brk()

 enough space exists.
 Once the extension occurs, it won’t be shrunk